paologiorgi85/onLineGarden/README.md

 The understanding is easy and there are many ways to improve these sketchs.

+I design the circuit with Fritzing.
+Construct the circuit with the example images present into the folter "prototypes_Fritzing".

 ### Contribution guidelines ###

 * Writing tests